snoyberg/yesoddocs/web-routes-quasi/syntax.markdown

 * If it starts with a hash (#), the piece matches any integer.
 This includes negative numbers.
 This is called an **integer piece**.

-* If it starts with an asterick (*), the piece matches all of the remaining pieces.
+* If it starts with an asterisk (*), the piece matches all of the remaining pieces.
 This is only permitted as the last piece in a resource pattern.
 This is called a **slurp piece**.

 * Otherwise, it must be a literal match for the value of the piece.
 This is called a **static piece**.